-- Completeness check scheme - GAP tables complete with all intended uses in the zone, which also appoints which use is relevant for which country.
-The GAP should cover the Northern Zone for zonal applications and the EU-countries for inter-zonal applications. - Labels, all labels should also be submitted to the ZRMS. - National labels in national languages - Master label in English containing a description of the use in the whole zone. - Active substance dossier (if not previously submitted) (incl. study reports) in accordance with the requirements specified in regulation (EU) No 283/2013 (or (EU) No 545/2011 for AIRII substances). - Justification for new data submitted and use of vertebrate studies. - A justification if data protection is claimed.
-The justification shall confirm that the study is necessary and that no data protection period have been granted previously in a specific MS or at EU level or if data protection granted is still valid, as required in Article 59.3 of the Regulation.
+• Completeness check scheme

+- GAP tables complete with all intended uses in the zone, which also appoints which use is relevant for which country.
+The GAP should cover the Northern Zone for zonal applications and the EU-countries for inter-zonal applications. - Labels, all labels should also be submitted to the zRMS. - National labels in national languages - Master label in English containing a description of the use in the whole zone. - Active substance dossier (if not previously submitted) (incl. study reports) in accordance with the requirements specified in Regulation (EU) No 283/2013 (or (EU) No 545/2011 for AIRII substances). - Justification for new data submitted and use of vertebrate studies.